Skip to main content

 This scenario does not apply to 5G beamforming.
 5G mobile base station transmitters adjust their power up and down to be just sufficient to manage user demand.
 Transmitter power is determined by data demand, so to attract as much of the transmitter power resource available at any point in time, it is necessary to provide as much traffic load as possible on the 5G transmitter.

-Figure 1: Positioning of the measurement probe, base station and smartphone
+Figure 1: Positioning of the measurement probes, base station and smartphone

-For the selected carrier at each site, 6 individual measurements were taken of the active beamformed transmission for 10 seconds each, corresponding to the duration of the Ookla speed-test download transaction.
-Six idle measurements of 10 seconds each were also taken, in between active measurements, to measure the non-activated level of EME from the base station.
+For the selected carrier at each site, 6 individual measurements are taken of the active beamformed transmission for 10 seconds each, corresponding to the duration of the Ookla speed-test download transaction.
+Six idle measurements of 10 seconds each are also taken, in between active measurements, to measure the non-activated, or idle level of EME from the base station.

-The highest of the 6 active and idle measurements was recorded and expressed as a percentage of the ARPANSA RPS3 limit.
+The highest of the 6 active and idle measurements is recorded and expressed as a percentage of the ARPANSA RPS S-1 limit.

 The ACMA’s 5G beamforming methodology is specified and validated in IEC-62232: Revision 3, October 2022 - Determination of RF field strength, power density and SAR in the vicinity of base stations for the purpose of evaluating human exposure.